qunitjs/qunit/docs/browser.md

 Click anywhere on result to expand the entry, which reveals the message of each assertion.

-For failed assertions, the parenthical reports the failed, passed, and total number of assertions.
+For failed assertions, the parenthetical reports the failed, passed, and total number of assertions.
 The expanded view also displays the expected and actual asserted value, with a diff to highlight the difference between the two values.

 <iframe loading="lazy" title="Example failure" src="/resources/example-fail.html" style="height: 500px;"></iframe>